Creating a Wealthier Scotland

 The SNP are committed to creating jobs across Scotland, and will continue to push for the devolution of powers to the Scottish Parliament over job creation, taxation, welfare and wages to allow us to make policies best suited to Scotland’s labour market.

 The Scottish Government appointed the UK’s first Minister for Youth Employment in 2011, and has made youth and women’s employment a priority.
 Substantial support is offered to young people through our Modern Apprenticeships scheme, a dedicated Employability Fund, and by maintaining and increasing Educational Maintenance Allowance, which was scrapped by Westminster in England.
-These measures will help us to work towards our ambition to reduce youth unemployment by 40 per cent by 2021.
+These measures helped us to meet our target to reduce youth unemployment by 40% by 2021, four years ahead of schedule.

 More people in Scotland are in employment than the pre-recession high point.